Sonnet 481

 Oh would that I could stay Time’s wicked hand

-That he dare not disparage beauty so,
+That he not e’er disparage beauty so;

-Then flowers would bloom forever on the land
+Fair flowers would bloom forever on the land

 And your sweet visage dwell in Heaven’s glow.